Serena Bocchino: Career

 While still a student at NYU, Bocchino became a studio assistant to painter Susan Rothenberg, whose symbolic figurative works were full of color and movement.
 Teetering along the divide between symbolism and abstraction while exploring the formal properties of paint, Rothenberg's interest in texture and luminosity - along with dance and movement, begin to impact Bocchino's artistic language.
 Bocchino's association with Rothenbergn lasted through the late 1980's.
 During this time Bocchino was also studio assistant to painter/printmaker Pat Steir, whose abstract "Waterfall" paintings included techniques such as dripping, splashing and pouring paint.
 These energetic properties seem to have resonated with the young painter whose unconventional approach to painting seems indelibly influenced by such techniques.
 In 1986 Susan Rothenberg selected Bocchino for the "4X4 Artists Choose Artists" exhibition at the Jus de Pomme Gallery, her first official show in the East Village scene of her mentors and idols.

 By 1987, Bocchino was selected for a residency at PS1MoMA (then PS1) which led to a meeting with Italian Vice-Prime Minister Gianni DeMichelis who invited her to show in a solo exhibition in Rome.
 These early successes positioned Bocchino for a series of increasingly high profile shows and television spots.
 Bocchino's work is in a number of important museum and private collections and she has numerous solo exhibitions at commercial galleries and museums.
 Today, Bocchino's artistic investigations are increasingly concerned with color, space and gesture.
+Critic John Eischeid astutely articulated the relationship of her work to jazz music "lines come and go, sometimes picking up where another left off, sometimes not.
+By working with such pure abstraction, (Bocchino) elegantly and intuitively reveals this structural similarity between music and painting."
+In this same review, Eischeid also invokes comparisons to artists Jackson Pollock, Agnes Martin and Joan Mitchell for the way the use they use abstraction as a language which is similar in structure to jazz music.